 Local authorities play a fundamental role in digital government service delivery, they are the front office of government as a whole and the first way citizens experience digital services.
-But the role of local authorities in implementing user-centricity principles, design thinking, and co-creation is not sufficiently recognized, and they lack the fundamental tools to implement user-centricity at scale.
+But the role of local authorities in implementing user-centricity principles, design thinking, and co-creation is not sufficiently recognised, and they lack the fundamental tools to implement user-centricity at scale.

 The principles for user-centricity, agreed upon in The 2017 Tallinn Declaration on Digital Government, remain quite generic and there is no guidance on what they mean in practice.
 Additionally, local authorities, contrarily to countries, lack the necessary data to compare their performance against that of others.

 UserCentriCities is a Horizon 2020 project that started in December 2020.
 Led by the Lisbon Council in partnership with Eurocities and VTT Technical Research Centre of Finland, it brings together 20 European municipalities and regions; the founding partners – Espoo, Milan, Murcia, Rotterdam, Tallinn and Emilia Romagna – and participating cities and regions: Barcelona, Catalonia Region, Brussels Capital Region, Ghent, Glasgow, Gothenburg, Helsinki, Kronoberg Region, Lisbon, Ljubljana, Madrid, Mataró, Paris, and Porto.